York13Pud/York13Pud/README.md

 ## :information_desk_person:  About Me  :information_desk_person:

 I'm Neil.
-I am a (newish) Python developer and technical writer in the U.K.
+I am a developer and technical writer in the U.K.

-I am currently in the process of learning Python and a number of other technologies with an aim to be either a backend developer or a technical writer.
+I am currently in the process of learning Swift & SwiftUI and a number of other technologies with an aim to be either an Apple ecosystem developer or a technical writer.

 ---
 ## :iphone: Social Links  :iphone: